beejjorgensen/bgc/src/atomics.md

   visible in this thread.

 * No reads or writes of any variables/memory in the current thread can be reordered to happen before this acquire.
-They must resolve after.

 * The acquire acts as a one-way barrier when it comes to code reordering; reads and writes in the current thread can be moved down